Find out how different threat modeling methods can help your business catalog potential threats and find solutions for threat mitigation.

 Rather than revisit threat models for product features already live, it would help if you aimed to threat-model any new features you are working on now and improve the security properties of the code you ship next.
 Then, for each component, you send it after that.
 Make adjustments, iterate, and improve.

 To embrace the healthy tension between shipping a feature and mitigating threats, you should consider using governance, risk, and compliance (GRC) software.

 Covering all the risk management steps on your own is a big challenge.
 Taking the initiative with your risk management strategies, however, starts with finding the right tools to help.

 ZenGRC is a software-as-a-service (SaaS) solution that can help you create a thorough risk management plan, whether working with a reactive or proactive approach.

 With ZenGRC, a team of cybersecurity professionals always looks out for your organization and its assets to ensure you get the best protection against security breaches and cyberattacks.
 Its intuitive, easy-to-understand platform keeps track of your workflow and lets you find areas of high risk before it has become a real threat.

 User-friendly dashboards show you at a glance which risks need mitigating and how to do it; they allow you to track workflows and will enable you to collect and store the documents you’ll need come audit time.

-For more information on how ROAR can help your organization mitigate cyber risks and threats using threat modeling methodologies, schedule a demo!
+For more information on how ZenGRC can help your organization mitigate cyber risks and threats using threat modeling methodologies, schedule a demo!

-That’s worry-free risk management — the ROAR way!
+That’s worry-free risk management — the ZenGRC way!